Manhattan House: Facade

 The building contains several storefronts at street level, facing Second and Third Avenues.
 The storefronts on Second Avenue contain aluminum doorways and mullions, and the center of that frontage also includes glazed concrete panels.
 The loading docks and an entrance to the building's garage are on 65th Street near Second Avenue.
 A metal air-conditioning enclosure is placed on the roof of the garage.
 West of the garage's entrance, there is a granite-block wall topped by an iron fence; the height of this wall decreases as the site slopes upward toward Third Avenue.
 There is a metal gate at the center of this granite-block wall, which leads to the garden.
 There is a gate near the western end of the 65th Street elevation, which leads to a staircase that descends to a doctor's office on Third Avenue.
 The storefronts on Third Avenue, including a two-level restaurant at the corner with 65th Street, were modified at some point after the building was completed.

 The residential floors were originally arranged with casement windows and ribbon windows, which one writer described as being 40 percent larger than average windows at the time.
 Each of the windows is placed about 1.5 in behind the outer surface of the brick wall; this was done to prevent water from dripping onto, and staining, the window sills.
 Above the fifth floor, apartments with at least three rooms contain private balconies, which adjoin the living or dining rooms of each unit.
 The balconies span the entire width of the living or dining rooms; there is also a window next to all bedrooms that are adjacent to a balcony.
 These balconies had an average area of 70 ft2, measuring about 6.67 to 6.75 ft deep and either 9 ft, 10.25 ft, or 13.67 ft wide.
-Architectural Forum wrote that the balconies cost $750 each.
 Each of the balconies has glass railings, which were intended to reduce their visual impact.
+The balconies cost $750 each, and apartments with balconies were generally rented out at higher rates than their counterparts without the feature.